chameleon10712/notes/os.rst

 - Hold and Wait

-  - One protocol that we can use requires each process to request and be allocated all its resources before it begins execution.
+  - protocol 1: that we can use requires each process to request and be allocated all its resources before it begins execution.
-  - An alternative protocol allows a process to request resources only when it has none.
+  - protocol 2: allows a process to request resources only when it has none.

     -  A process may request some resources and use them.
 Before it can request any additional resources, it must release all the resources that it is currently allocated.